 To facilitate quality interdisciplinary reviewing, and to inform reviewer selection, authors will be required to select one main theme for each submission.
 They may optionally also select a second theme for their full paper submissions.
 It is important for authors to carefully select the theme as it will have an impact on how the submission is evaluated and which reviewers are recruited.
 It is recognized that papers may not clearly fit within one theme.
 Consider the primary contribution to make the selection and be sure to select the appropriate sub-theme based on the theme descriptions below.
 While authors will suggest a primary theme, the program chairs may move the paper to a different theme to improve fit.

-The HRI 2021 conference has four themes: User Studies, Technical Advances, Design, and Theory and Methods.
+We are pleased to announce a new theme for this year: Systems.
+Therefore, the HRI 2022 conference has five themes: User Studies, Technical Advances, Design, Theory and Methods, and Systems.
 Papers may have overlap between themes, but authors are encouraged to consider the main contribution of the work using this brief rule of thumb:

 User Studies papers should include clear consideration of their methods’ reliability as well as internal, external, and ecological validity.
 For example, the measures used should be validated either in prior work or within the given paper.
 If the focus of the paper is the development of new measures themselves, rather than using measures to derive new insights into human-robot interactions, authors should instead consider submitting to the Theory and Methods theme.